Mizzou QB Connor Bazelak says goodbye, enters transfer portal

 Missouri quarterback Connor Bazelak has entered the transfer portal.

+The Dayton, Ohio, native joined the Tigers in 2019 ranked as a composite three-star quarterback, and the number five player in the state of Ohio for his class.

-Bazelak (12-9 as a starter) started 11 games this past season and led the Tigers to a 6-6 record.
+Bazelak finishes his Mizzou career with a record of 12-9 as a starter.
+He started 11 games this past season and led the Tigers to a 6-6 record, with his final starting performance being a 34-17 loss to Battle Line rival Arkansas.

-Along with Cook, Mizzou has several quarterbacks on the roster and incoming this summer (Tyler Macon, Sam Horn) that will vie for the starting spot.
+Along with Cook, Mizzou has several quarterbacks on the roster and incoming this summer (Tyler Macon, Sam Horn) that will vie for the starting spot, although there is some speculation that incoming freshman Sam Horn might enter the MLB Draft before he gets on campus.

-In his time in Columbia, Bazelak threw for 5,084 yards, 23 TDs and 17 interceptions.
+Bazelak will be immediately eligible for his new team, thanks to a rule passed by the NCAA earlier this year that gave transfers immediate eligibility upon joining their new team.